WayneCrawford/tiskitpy/docs/source/periodic_transients.rst

     - ``clips`` (tuple): clip values outside of this range (low, high).
       Should include the max range of the transient
     - ``transient_starttime`` (`UTCDateTime``): onset time of earliest transient.
+    - ``freq_HP`` (float or bool): highpass corner frequency used for training and matching.
+If True, sets to 1/period.
+If False, do not cut off low frequencies
+    - ``freq_LP`` (float): lowpass corner frequency used for training and matching (0.05 is a good value to remove microseisms)
 - Calculated by ``PeriodicTransient.calc_transient()``
     - ``transient_model`` (): Model of the periodic transient.
     - ``dirac_comb`` (): offsets of transients from the first one, in seconds